takenspc/brackets-numarkupchecker/README.md

 # Nu Markup Checker for Brackets

-A Brackets extension to add checking HTML files using the Nu Markup Checker (Validator.nu).
+A Brackets extension adds support of checking HTML files using the Nu Markup Checker (Validator.nu).

 ## HTML 4 and XHTML 1.0 Support